-The key management personnel of the academy trust comprise the trustees and the senior management team as listed on page 1.
-The total amount of employee benefits received by key management personnel for their services to the academy trust was £360,198 (2018: £407,411).
+The key management personnel of the academy trust comprise the Trustees and the senior management team as listed on page 1.
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the academy trust was £392,419 (2019 £360,198).

-Included in the above are employer pension contributions of £44,116 (2018: £53,327) and employer national insurance contributions of £32,555 (2018: £35,048).
+Included in the above are employer pension contributions of £65,455 (2019: £44,116) and employer national insurance contributions of £34,373 (2019: £32,555).

-12. Trustees' remuneration and expenses
+11. Trustees' remuneration and expenses